sparcflow/HackLikeAGhost/infra/README.md

 ```
 ## Using an ALB to route traffic
 If you wish to use an AWS ALB to route traffic to C2, renambe "alb.tf.disabled" to "alb.tf".
 Configure a certificate on [AWS ACM](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html), and put its value in variables.tf/certificateARN.

-Using an ALB makes it easier to add new routes to new listeners, as opposed to an Nginx server that would need to be rebooted every time.
+Using an ALB makes it easier to add new routes to new listeners, as opposed to an Nginx server that would need to be restarted every time.
-The Nginx server would only be used to serve decoy pages.
+In this scenario, the Nginx server would only be used to serve decoy pages.

 ## Customization
 Change the values in variables.tf to suit your needs.
 The scripts folder contains instructions running at the boot of the machine.
 You can edit it to start any container you wish.